AIEdX/bubblspace-ai-persona/README.md

 Are proprietary and copyright Â© 2024 AIEDX.
 All rights reserved.

-### About Ultravox

-Bubblspace leverages Ultravox, a groundbreaking multimodal LLM that directly processes human speech without requiring a separate Audio Speech Recognition (ASR) stage.
-Key features include:
+Bubblspace is a fork of Ultravox, a groundbreaking multimodal LLM that directly processes human speech without requiring a separate Audio Speech Recognition (ASR) stage.

 - **Direct Speech Understanding**: Processes audio directly into LLM-compatible high-dimensional space
-- **Multiple Model Support**: Trained versions available for Llama 3, Mistral, and Gemma
+- **Multiple Model Support**: Trained versions available for Deepseek
 - **Fast Response Time**: Outperforms traditional ASR+LLM pipeline systems
 - **Future Capabilities**: Will understand paralinguistic cues like timing and emotion

-Our implementation uses the Llama 3.3 70B model by default, with an 8B variant available on Hugging Face.
-Ultravox's architecture allows for training against any open-weight model, making it highly adaptable for various use cases.
+- **Speech-to-Speech Pipeline**: Complete pipeline for building voice-enabled AI models

+Our implementation uses the Deepseek models by default.

 ---